City University of Applied Sciences: International Days

-Once a year the International Days take place at the Hochschule Bremen.
+Once a year the International Days take place at the Hochschule Bremen – City University of Applied Sciences.
 This event takes two days and is organized by students of the 7th semester of the School of International Business, together with exchange students.

 The students portray their impressions and experiences which they have made during their stay abroad in the 5th and 6th semester.
 This is made through information stands, presentations, pictures and culinary specialities.
 Besides the students are in attendance to answer questions which may be asked by other students or other interested parties.
 Also exchange students from African, European and South American countries present their home countries on nicely decorated stands and support the students of the 7th semester.

 This event can be seen as a communication platform for the students of lower semesters, who still have to complete their semester abroad, but it is accessible for every interested person, too.
 The International Days are a good opportunity to get important and interesting information that may help them to take their decision for the destination of their semester abroad.
 Additionally it is a possibility to collect contacts e.g. for house hunting and internships.

 Also presentations about financing possibilities as well as about the different education systems in foreign countries are given by external companies and organisations.